WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++++

-Weblate is written in `Python <https://www.python.org/>`_ and supports Python 3.9 or newer.
+Weblate is written in `Python <https://www.python.org/>`_ and supports Python 3.9 or newer (however Celery, a dependency of Weblate, is not currently compatible with Python 3.12).
 You can install dependencies using pip or from your distribution packages, full list is available in :file:`requirements.txt`.

 Most notable dependencies: